Youngkin and McAuliffe report massive summer fundraising hauls in Virginia’s race for governor

 Democrat McAuliffe reports raising twice as much money as GOP rival Youngkin during June in Virginia’s governor’s race

-Youngkin, a former private equity executive with no political experience, spent heavily on TV advertising and other media over the summer as he introduced himself to voters, according to campaign finance reports filed with the State Department of Elections.
+Youngkin, a former private-equity executive with no political experience, spent heavily on television advertising and other media over the summer as he introduced himself to voters, according to campaign finance reports filed with the state Department of Elections.

 More than half of Youngkin’s fundraising haul for the two-month period came from two sources: almost $4 million in contributions from the political action arm of the Republican Governors Association and loans from his own pocket of $4.5 million.